Herd's Eye View: Improving Game AI Agent Learning with Collaborative Perception: Related Works

 \subsection{Collaborative Perception Datasets}

-Autonomous vehicle datasets have been widely used in collaborative perception research, comprising various sensory inputs, including cameras, lidar, and GPS \cite{Han2023CollaborativePI}, from multiple vehicles in a vehicle-to-vehicle (V2V) environment \cite{xu2022opencood, yu2022dairv2x}.
-Some datasets, such as those proposed in \cite{li2022v2x, dolphins2022}, include infrastructure sensors, resulting in a vehicle-to-infrastructure (V2I) data model.
-Others, such as the dataset presented in \cite{xu2022v2xvit}, employ a vehicle-to-everything (V2X) model.
+Autonomous vehicle datasets have been widely used in collaborative perception research, comprising various sensory inputs, including cameras, lidar, and GPS \cite{Han2023CollaborativePI}, from multiple vehicles in a vehicle-to-vehicle environment \cite{xu2022opencood, yu2022dairv2x}.
+Some datasets, such as those proposed in \cite{li2022v2x, dolphins2022}, include infrastructure sensors, resulting in a vehicle-to-infrastructure data model.
+Others, such as the dataset presented in \cite{xu2022v2xvit}, employ a vehicle-to-everything model.
 The CoPerception-UAVs dataset \cite{Where2comm:22} employs five images from five drones flying in formation.
-It is worth noting that these datasets are all sourced from CARLA \cite{Dosovitskiy17} in Unreal Engine, a widely used open source platform for simulating autonomous vehicles.
+It is worth noting that these datasets are all sourced from CARLA \cite{Dosovitskiy17} in Unreal Engine, a widely used open-source platform for simulating autonomous vehicles.

-The HEV datasets sourced from our simulated environments are uniquely challenging in the field of collaborative perception, as the agenfts are equipped with only one or two cameras.
+The HEV datasets sourced from our simulated environments are uniquely challenging in the field of collaborative perception, as the agents are equipped with only one or two cameras.
 Unlike previously proposed collaborative perception problems, the HEV task does not provide the agents with the transformation component of their pose.
 The unknown position of each camera view within the global coordinate frame adds a significant challenge to the semantic segmentation prediction task and other downstream tasks.